 Taking your hands off of the steering wheel for any reason is a manual distraction.
 Eating in the car or drinking a coffee are examples of this.

 This can be anything from daydreaming to having a conversation with your passengers, and it’s something that almost every driver would have to admit they have done on many occasions.

-The move by most car manufacturers towards large touchscreen infotainments systems is a real issue for distracted driving, as touchscreens require significantly more attention from the user to use – largely because the buttons are not in one fixed place and there is no real haptic feedback to know if you have successfully pressed the right button.
+The move by most car manufacturers towards touchscreen infotainments systems is a real issue for distracted driving, as touchscreens require significantly more attention from the user to use.
+This is largely because the buttons are not in one fixed place and there is no real haptic feedback to know if you have successfully pressed the right button.

 If something happens in front of you while your focus is elsewhere, at best it will give you less time to react once you return your focus to your driving.
-At worst, an accident can happen in a flash and you will never know what hit you (or what you hit).
+At worst, an accident can happen in a flash and you will never know what happened.

 Drive safe, not distracted